By Kristel Coombes

 The collection of woodland ornaments will no doubt infuse all the wonderment of an enchanting winter forest into your home, whilst the flocked foliage, crisp white tones and metallic accents embody the glistening of falling snow.
 You can also depict a fresh snowfall by placing a sheepskin rug below your Christmas tree!

 The exquisite tablescape featured in this theme captures the elegance of the season with fresh evergreen garlands, wood stump chargers, crisp white linens, and pine cones.
 This chic, organic look is wintry perfection.

 This theme features a touch of nostalgia and a dash of cheer as you reminisce Christmas past with vintage inspired décor.
 In order to accomplish an effortless, old-world Christmas look, you must turn everyday vintage finds into holiday décor standouts.
 There is no need to repurchase your christmas decorations every year.

 Decorating with a variety of themed ornaments adds a personalised touch that standard matching ornaments cannot compete with.
 Be creative and you’ll find that there are a few different ways to decorate your home with these ornaments.
+You can also hire house painters dublin to redecorate the look of your home for Christmas.
 Besides hanging them on the tree, you can put them in small vases or empty lanterns, create an ornament wreath, or use them to make a centerpiece for all your Christmas meals.
 Each unique ornament will tell a story and become a great conversational piece during the holiday gatherings.